Automated vacuum collection: Current systems

+United States

-In the U.S., this type of system is installed in several places but Disney World and Roosevelt Island are the best known.
-A pneumatic refuse collection system on Roosevelt Island, New York City, is said to be the largest in the United States and the only system in the U.S. serving a residential complex in this case nearly 10,000 people.
+In the U.S., this type of system is installed in several places, but the most well known are built by AVAC and located in the Magic Kingdom in Disney World, Orlando, Florida; and Roosevelt Island in New York City.
+The Magic Kingdom uses special Disney utility corridors.

+The Roosevelt Island system, serving nearly 10,000 people, is said to be the largest in the United States and the only system in the U.S. in a residential complex.